 Clinical Applications

 As reported in a variety of research studies, hypersensitive mast cell activation and the unregulated degranulation and subsequent release of mediators may span multiple body systems and be a cause of impaired health.
 Chronic diseases and lifestyle choices may influence mast cell dysregulation and overall immunity.
-Identifying the triggers and perpetuators of mast cell activation and establishing any potential antecedents is an important assessment approach to determine the mast cell impact on a patient’s medical condition and to develop a treatment path that supports both structural integrity and a healthy immune response.
+Identifying the triggers and perpetuators of mast cell activation and establishing any potential antecedents is an important assessment approach to determine the mast cell impact on a patient’s medical condition and to develop a personalized treatment path that supports both structural integrity and a healthy immune response.

 Related Topics